karlludwigweise/node-sequential-promise/README.md

 const result = await runSequence([myAsyncFunc1, myAsyncFunc2, myAsyncFunc3]);
 ```

-`node-sequential-promise` will run them one after the other.
+`node-sequential-promises` will run them one after the other.

-* If one should fail, it will stop running all others.
+- If one should fail, it will stop running all others.
-* Even if it fails, you will get a resolved result.
+- Even if it fails, you will get a resolved result.

 ## Return value

 A positive result:

 ```
 {
   success: true,